ANALYSIS-Russian mercenary boss courts Putin with Ukrainian battlefield success | Law-Order

 Margarita Simonyan, editor-in-chief of the state-controlled RT channel and close to the Kremlin, thanked Prigozhin for Soledar.
 Abbas Gallyamov, a former Kremlin speech writer, suggested on his blog that Prigozhin was manoeuvring in case Putin removed Defence Minister Sergei Shoigu, 67, his long-standing ally.

 Prigozhin has played down the idea he is seeking official elevation in the past, while not emphatically ruling it out.
 His press service, and the Kremlin, did not immediately reply to requests for fresh comment.
-Putin has said Wagner does not represent the state and is not breaking Russian law and has the right to work and promote its business interests anywhere in the world.
+Putin has said Wagner does not represent the state, is not breaking Russian law, and has the right to work and promote its business interests anywhere in the world.

 He has his own future to consider at a time of tumult as well as the commercial interests of Wagner, which Russian officials say has military and mining contracts in Africa and is active in Syria.
 He also has a vast catering company serving state entities, as well as troll farms and media outlets.
 "In essence, he is a private businessman who is highly dependent on how his relations with the authorities are structured.
 This is a very vulnerable position," said Tatiana Stanovaya, founder of the R.Politik analysis firm.